What Are Salmon Tacos?

 - pinch of salt

 - Combine chili powder, cumin, onion powder, paprika salt and pepper in a small bowl.
 Rub spice mixture over salmon.
-Cook salmon in olive oil in a preheated skillet.
+Cook salmon in olive oil in a preheated skillet or grill pan.

 - Continue to cook salmon until no longer pink, about 4 minutes per side.